Table of contents

 To provide a clearer understanding of how car insurance groups work, let’s explore some of the most common insurance groups:

 - Insurance group 1-10: This group features cars with the lowest insurance costs.
-These vehicles usually have more safety features, making insurance costs more affordable.
+These vehicles usually have smaller engine sizes and low costs of repairs, making insurance costs more affordable.
 Typical cars in this group include the Toyota Aygo, Vauxhall Corsa, and Fiat 500.

 - Insurance group 10-20: This group consists of vehicles with reasonable but slightly higher costs.
 Common cars in this group include the Mazda 2, Renault Clio, and Ford Fiesta.